-The Maximum Employment Level was recently raised from 338 to 349 positions, but there is a continuing need to use wage employees to meet programmatic needs.
-Of the current seventeen (17) vacant classified positions, most are in some stage of the recruitment and selection process or under classification review.
-A high frequency rate of internal transfers and promotions seems to keep the vacancy rate consistently high.
+The Maximum Employment Level was recently reduced due to budgetary considerations from 363 to 360 positions.
+As noted above, there is a continuing need to use wage employees to meet programmatic needs.
+Of the current vacant classified positions, most are in some stage of the recruitment and selection process.

-Even though the turnover rate is not as high in DMAS as in some other agencies, retention of highly skilled employees must be emphasized through effective employee recognition programs, training, and fair and consistent compensation practices
+Even though the turnover rate is not as high in DMAS as in some other agencies, retention of highly-skilled employees must be emphasized through effective employee recognition programs, training, and fair and consistent compensation